openx/prebid-mobile-android/mobile-android-sdk-doc/info/integration-gam/android-in-app-bidding-gam-info.md

 ## Banner API

-To integrate a banner ad you need to implement three easy steps:
+To integrate the banner ad you need to implement three easy steps:

 ``` kotlin